-4.2 A total of £8,623 in received developer contributions towards affordable housing was spent as part of the feasibility work for the two proposed affordable dwellings at Burley.
+4.2 £252 in received developer contributions towards affordable housing was spent as part of the feasibility work for the two proposed affordable dwellings at Burley.
 The scheme - which now has full planning permission - is based on the model established by the National Park Authority for the two affordable dwellings completed in Bransgore, whereby financial contributions towards affordable housing are pooled and spent on dwellings managed by the National Park Authority for local people in identified affordable housing need.